coreos/docs/os/configuring-date-and-timezone.md

       DST active: n/a
 ```

-### Recommended: UTC Time
+### Recommended: UTC time

-To avoid time zone confusion and the complexities of adjusting clocks for
-daylight saving time (or not) in accordance with regional custom, we recommend
-that all machines in CoreOS clusters use UTC.
+To avoid time zone confusion and the complexities of adjusting clocks for daylight saving time (or not) in accordance with regional custom, we recommend that all machines in CoreOS clusters use UTC.
 This is the default time zone.
-To
-reset a machine to this default:
+To reset a machine to this default:

 ```
 $ sudo timedatectl set-timezone UTC
 ```

-### Changing the Time Zone
+### Changing the time zone

-If your site or application requires a different system time zone, start by
-listing the available options:
+If your site or application requires a different system time zone, start by listing the available options:

 ```
 $ timedatectl list-timezones